Written by Julie Zelenski, with modifications by Nick Troccoli

 - Lab.
 Lab is valuable time to build conceptual understanding and get hands-on practice with the support of your peers and the TA.
-If aren't feeling the value of lab thus far, consider a new approach: switch to a better time for your work schedule or work style, explore a more productive pairing, or try to approach the exercises differently.
+If aren't feeling the value of lab thus far, consider a new approach: switch to a better time for your work schedule or work style, or try to approach the exercises differently.
 For example, consider skimming the exercises beforehand and deciding which are the topics on which you most need to focus, and use those priorities to apportion the lab period for maximum benefit to you.
 A few students even occasionally drop into a second lab during the week when they left their first lab with unfinished exercises or lingering issues to resolve - you are welcome to do this if you'd like!

 Assignments.
 The assignments are the largest time investment in the course.
 What are some approaches to working efficiently?